unchil/MultiplatformPagingSample/README.md

-The sample source for app.cash.paging.Pager has been forked and modified from cashapp/multiplatform-paging.
+The sample source for app.cash.paging.Pager has been forked and modified from [GitHub Repository Search sample project][sample link]

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop, Server.